GrantHelkenn/GrantHelkenn.github.io/index.md

 ---

 ### Project 2: Statics Problems
 In this project we were tasked with calculating statics problems inside the python software as a practice to use coding for calculations.
 We learned different shortcuts and math imports that would help us further and make large statics problems a lot easier.
 We learned to code variable solutions to problems where different inputs would give us the correct answers each time.
+Learning how to code statics problems was a new learning curve to many as it required us to learn a solid understanding of the packages and software we were working with.

 ![Statics Problem](project2.jpg)